Marina Oswald Porter: Marriage to Lee Harvey Oswald

-The photo that had been given to de Mohrenschildt was signed and dated by Lee Oswald on April 5, 1963, five days before the attempted assassination of General Walker.
+The photo that had been given to de Mohrenschildt was signed and dated by Lee Oswald on April 5, 1963, five days before the attempted assassination of Walker.
 De Mohrenschildt eventually revealed this photograph to the House Select Committee on Assassinations (HSCA) in 1977, shortly before his death.
 It is similar to the photo published by LIFE magazine in early 1964, except that it has a much more extensive background.
 The image also has a quote in Russian, the translation of which reads, "Hunter of Fascists, Ha-Ha-Ha!!!"

-In April 1963, Marina and her daughter moved in with Ruth Paine (who had recently separated from her husband, Michael).
+In April 1963, Marina and her daughter moved in with Paine (who had recently separated from her husband, Michael) at 2515 W. 5th Street in Irving, Texas.
 Lee Oswald rented a separate room in Dallas and briefly moved to New Orleans during the summer of 1963.
 He returned to Dallas in early October, eventually renting a room in a boarding house in the Oak Cliff neighborhood of Dallas.

 Ruth Paine learned from a neighbor that employment was available at the Texas School Book Depository, and Oswald was hired and began working there on October 16, 1963, as an order filler.
 On October 18, Marina and Ruth Paine had planned a birthday party for Oswald.
 They put up some decorations and got a birthday cake and wine.
 Oswald was so moved by the gesture that he had tears in his eyes.
 He remained emotional throughout the evening, crying and apologizing to Marina for everything he had put her through.
-On October 20, Marina gave birth to a second daughter, Audrey Marina Rachel Oswald at Parkland Memorial Hospital.
-Her husband continued to live in Oak Cliff on weekdays, but stayed with her at the Paine household in Irving on weekends, an arrangement that continued until Oswald was arrested for the assassination of President Kennedy.
+On October 20, Marina gave birth to a second daughter, Audrey Marina Rachel Oswald, at Parkland Memorial Hospital.
+Her husband continued to live in Oak Cliff on weekdays, but stayed with her and Paine on weekends, an arrangement that continued until Oswald was arrested for the assassination of President Kennedy.